pa-de-solminihac/resilient_replace/README.md

-# Search, replace and update `JSON`/serialized text
+# Search, replace and update serialized text

 With support for pipes, regexes, and efficiently using memory for large files